 Class II scales have up to 100,000 divisions.
 Typical uses include laboratory weighing, weighing of precious metals and gems, and grain test scales.

 Our Highland portable precision balance is an example of a Class II balance.
-The Highland approved, which is legal-for-trade in the U.S. and Europe, is often used in jewelry industry and legal cannabis dispensaries.
-Because of the high price (by weight) of goods like gems or cannabis for small amounts, a Class II weighing device is required to ensure a fair exchange for both the buyer and seller.
+The Highland approved, which is legal-for-trade in the U.S. and Europe, is often used in jewelry industry and legal botanical dispensaries.
+Because of the high price (by weight) of goods like gems or botanicals for small amounts, a Class II weighing device is required to ensure a fair exchange for both the buyer and seller.

 Class III scales are designed for industrial or commercial use, including tasks like animal weighing, food weighing, postal use, scales used to determine laundry charges and vehicle on-board weighing systems (with capacities up to 30,000 lbs.).
 They have a maximum of 10,000 divisions.

 Scales like Adam’s PT industrial platforms, when paired with weight indicators, are Class III.